Yash-ui-hue/Mini-projects/JS project using Restful APIs/Readme.md

 # How you can fork this project? 🔱
 - Simply fork this project using "fork"
-- NOTE: install all the dependenices required in the package.json
+- NOTE: install all the dependenices required in the package.json before running the server.